wojciech-wolny/IPv4FileCompare/README.md

 	--json: return json representation of results

-	--file={file_name}: print results to file with given name, overwrites file if exists
+	--file={file_name}: print results to file with given name, don't overwrite file if exists

 # EXAMPLE OF USE:
 Networsk file contain only list of networks and masks, separated by new line.